edulinq/python-utils/README.md

 ### Configuration Sources

 In addition to CLI options, the configuration system loads options from [JSON](https://en.wikipedia.org/wiki/JSON) files located across multiple directories.
-By default, config files are named `edq-config.json`.
+By default, configuration files are named `edq-config.json`.
 This value is customizable, but this document will assume the default is used.

-For example, a configuration file containing the `user` and `token` options might look like this:
+For example, a configuration file containing the `user` and `pass` options might look like this:
 ```
 {
     "user": "edq-user",
-    "token": "1234567890"
+    "pass": "1234567890"
 }
 ```